argoproj/argo-cd/docs/user-guide/projects.md

 argocd proj remove-destination <PROJECT> <CLUSTER>,<NAMESPACE>
 ```

-As with sources, we can also do negations of destinations (i.e. install anywhere _apart from_).
+We can also do negations of destinations (i.e. install anywhere _apart from_).

 ```bash
 argocd proj add-destination <PROJECT> !<CLUSTER>,!<NAMESPACE>